 Museum of disABILITY History Announces Closing

-It is with a heavy heart that the Museum of disABILITY History, which has been closed to the public through the COVID-19 pandemic, announces today its closure at the end of December 2020.
+It is with a heavy heart that the Museum of disABILITY History, which has been closed to the public through the COVID-19 pandemic, announced on December 4, 2020, its closure at the end of December 2020.
 Like so many museums across the country, lack of adequate dedicated funding has made operations unsustainable.

 Dedicated to advancing the understanding, acceptance and independence of people with disabilities for the past 22 years, numerous resources are digitized.
 A planful approach has been conducted to identify alternative outlets and partners to preserve the historical artifacts and collection items.